-Poland syndrome is associated with the Mobius syndrome which involves unilateral or bilateral facial palsy and impaired ocular abduction .
-The two may have a common etiology although this has yet to be determined .
+Poland syndrome is rare, with a sporadic occurrence estimated at 1 in 10,000 to 1 in 100,000 live births .
+A familial component is present in less than one percent of patients.
+It has also been associated with Moebius syndrome which involves unilateral or bilateral facial palsy and impaired ocular abduction .
+The two may have a common etiology, although this has yet to be determined .

 There's more to see -- the rest of this topic is available only to subscribers.